Enabling Micro-payments on IoT Devices using Bitcoin Lightning Network: Introduction

-In our proposed protocol, there are two components: The first component is concerned with the security of communication between the IoT device and the LN gateway; and the second component focuses on how LN operations are performed when IoT device is introduced.
-For the first component, a secure channel is established between IoT device and the LN gateway using lightweight cryptography.
-For the second component, we introduce the concept of \textit{3-of-3 multisignature LN channels}, which involve signatures of all parties (i.e., the IoT device, the LN gateway and a bridge LN node to which the gateway opens a channel) to conduct any operation on the channel as opposed to using LN's original 2-of-2 multisignature channels.
-This modification to the channels is possible through changing LN's Bitcoin scripts which plays a critical role in our protocol as it prevents the LN gateway from stealing IoT device's funds.
-More specifically, the LN gateway cannot spend the funds in the channel without getting IoT device's signature which consequently means that IoT device's funds are secure at all times.
-Since LN's original protocol is modified, this also necessitates re-visiting \textit{revoked state broadcast} issue with 2-of-2 multisignatures in LN.
-We offer revisions to handle this issue with 3-of-3 multisignatures.
+To this end, in this paper, we propose an efficient and secure protocol where an IoT device can connect to an \textit{LN gateway} that already hosts the full LN and Bitcoin nodes and can send payments on behalf of the IoT device when requested.
+First, a secure channel is established between IoT device and the LN gateway using lightweight cryptography.
+Second, we introduce the concept of \textit{3-of-3 multisignature LN channels}, which involve signatures of all parties (i.e., the IoT device, the LN gateway and a bridge LN node to which the gateway opens a channel) to conduct any operation on the channel as opposed to using LN's original 2-of-2 multisignature channels \cite{2of2multisig}.
+More specifically, the LN gateway cannot spend channel funds without getting IoT device's cryptographic signature.

-In order to assess the effectiveness and overhead of the proposed protocol, we implemented it within a setup where a Raspberry Pi sends a payment to a real LN node through a wireless connection.
-We considered a real-life case for the experiments where a vehicle at a certain speed makes a toll payment through wireless connection.
-We demonstrated that the proposed protocol enables realization of timely payments without compromising the security of the funds of the IoT device.
-We separately provide a security analysis of the proposed protocol.
+In order to assess the effectiveness and overhead of the proposed protocol, we implemented it within a setup where a Raspberry Pi sends payments to a real LN node through a wireless connection.
+A toll payment scenario was considered for the evaluation.
+We demonstrated that the proposed protocol enables realization of timely payments without compromising the security of IoT device's funds.

-The rest of the paper is structured as follows.
-In Section \ref{sec:RelatedWork}, we discuss the relevant work.
-Section \ref{sec:background} describes the LN, its components, and specifications along with some preliminaries.
-System and threat model are explained in Section \ref{sec:systemmodel}.
-The proposed protocol is explained in Section \ref{sec:protocol}.
-The security analysis section explains how our protocol mitigates the threats mentioned in Section \ref{sec:systemmodel} is given in Section \ref{sec:threatanalysis}.
-Detailed performance evaluation of the proposed protocol is given in Section \ref{sec:evaluation}.
-Finally, we conclude the paper in Section \ref{sec:conclusion}.